Review: Rollicking ‘Table 17’ at Geffen Playhouse

 The couple's restaurant meetup becomes a hilarious threesome as River interjects comments and opinions as Dallas and Jada catch up at their table.
 Rishawn later appears in a flashback as Eric — Jada’s flight attendant colleague who lures her with smooth lines and promises to be there when Dallas isn’t.

-Rishawn also plays the hard-edged bartender at the club where Jada and Dallas had met years earlier, when she wore a miniskirt and Dallas thought he was rocking corduroys — which he still believes when they meet in the present.
+Rishawn also plays the hard-edged bartender at the club where Jada and Dallas had met years earlier, when she wore a miniskirt and Dallas thought he was rocking corduroys — which he still thinks he does when they meet in the present.

 We like this goofy and unassuming quality in Dallas, whom stage-veteran Eisen-Martin makes completely believable.
 Jada is similarly likeable, with the large eyes and cute snub nose of an Archie Comics character, though perhaps Bean’s television background sometimes interferes with her enunciation on stage.

-But all three actors fully immerse themselves in their physically demanding, fast-paced roles, with frequent costume changes (designed by Devario D. Simmons) as they enact different times in the relationship.
+But all three actors fully immerse themselves in their physically demanding, fast-paced roles, with frequent costume changes (designed by Devario D. Simmons) as they enact different moments in the relationship — including when Dallas proposes and Jada has to resort to press-on nails for the video.

 Director Zhailon Levingston has the actors utilize the whole stage, including standing on top of the bar at the back.
-Quick lighting changes (designed by Ben Stanton) well-coordinated with snaps or clicks (sound design by Christopher Darbassie) signal the characters breaking out of the story to address the audience directly or interact with those seated at tables on stage.
+Lighting shifts (designed by Ben Stanton) well-coordinated with snaps or clicks (sound design by Christopher Darbassie) signal the characters breaking out of the story to address the audience directly or interact with those seated at tables on stage.

-Whether it’s because the audience becomes part of what the couple experiences in joy and heartache, or because we grow to like them so much, the ending hits home in a meaningful way, bringing us full circle to appreciate what every relationship has the potential to be.
+Whether it’s because the audience becomes part of the joys and heartaches the couple experiences, or because we grow to like them so much, the ending hits home in a meaningful way, bringing us full circle to appreciate what every relationship has the potential to be.

 “Table 17” continues through Dec.
 7 at the Geffen Playhouse’s Gil Cates Theater, 10886 Le Conte Ave., Los Angeles, with shows Wednesdays and Thursdays at 7:30 p.m., Fridays at 8 p.m., Saturdays at 3 p.m. and 8 p.m., and Sundays at 2 p.m. and 7 p.m.
 For tickets and information, call the box office at 310-208-2028 or visit GeffenPlayhouse.org.
 Run time is 85 minutes with no intermission.